Welcome to 2013!

 Giving Ground continues to accept applications for Herbal Apprentices: Giving Ground still has openings for apprentices, (see below) and several people have expressed interest in beginning in the spring and going through the program into the autumn, finishing up at the first snow.
 I have several apprentices who, for various family reasons, have had to make a slower journey toward their herbal certification, not meeting here every month.
 That is an acceptable arrangement as well.

-CHECK OUR 2013 WORKSHOP & RETREAT SCHEDULE
+CHECK OUR WORKSHOP DESCRIPTIONS

 Giving Ground is open year round: Come join us for a day or an overnight or for a weekend retreat/workshop.
 If you are part of a garden club or herb society or study group, I offer single-day workshops with an herb walk and an herb luncheon.
 We do medicinal projects together that you take home with you whether you're a beginner, intermediate or advanced student.
 These are offered mainly in the spring, summer and autumn and the dates and topic focus are negotiable.
 Just telephone me to work out details at 1-218-848-2302.